neherlab/treetime/README.md

 ### Example scripts
 The following scripts illustrate how treetime can be used to solve common problem with short python scripts.
 They are meant to be used in an interactive ipython environment and run as `run examples/ancestral_inference.py`.
- * [`ancestral_inference.py`](https://github.com/neherlab/treetime/blob/master/examples/ancestral_inference.py) illustrates how ancestral sequences are inferred and likely mutations are assigned to branches in the tree
+ * [`ancestral_inference.py`](https://github.com/neherlab/treetime/blob/master/examples/ancestral_inference.py) illustrates how ancestral sequences are inferred and likely mutations are assigned to branches in the tree,
- * [`relaxed_clock.py`](https://github.com/neherlab/treetime/blob/master/examples/relaxed_clock.py) walks the user through the usage of relaxed molecular clock models
+ * [`relaxed_clock.py`](https://github.com/neherlab/treetime/blob/master/examples/relaxed_clock.py) walks the user through the usage of relaxed molecular clock models.
+ * [`examples/rerooting_and_timetrees.py`](https://github.com/neherlab/treetime/blob/master/examples/rerooting_and_timetrees.py) illustrates the rerooting and root-to-tip regression scatter plots.
  * [`ebola.py`](https://github.com/neherlab/treetime/blob/master/examples/ebola.py) uses about 300 sequences from the 2014-2015 Ebola virus outbreak to infer a timetree.
 This example takes a few minutes to run.